SkibidiAlphaRizzler/SkibidiAlphaRizzler/README.md

-- 👋 Hi, I’m @SkibidiAlphaRizzler
+  - 👋 Hi, I’m Hemzah
-- 👀 I’m interested in skibidi toilet
+- 👀 I’m interested in s
-- 🌱 I’m currently learning brainrot
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on the skibidi toilet movie
+- 💞️ I’m looking to collaborate on the
-- 📫 How to reach me what the sigma
+- 📫 How to reach me
-- 😄 Pronouns: ze/zer
+- 😄 Pronouns:
-- ⚡ Fun fact: skibidi
+- ⚡ Fun fact:

 <!---
 SkibidiAlphaRizzler/SkibidiAlphaRizzler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.